-12. Signatures of buyer and seller: Make sure both the purchaser's signature and your signature are on this bill of sale for this transaction to be valid.
+11. Signatures of buyer and seller: Make sure both the purchaser's signature and yours are on this bill of sale for this transaction to be valid.
 The Georgia Department of Revenue recommends including this information in each document that will be recorded to protect both parties interests.

 Once you have filled out all the required information on this form, make sure you save a copy for your records.
 You will need it in case of any disputes down the road.